caiiiycuk/js-dos-docs/Writerside/topics/jsdos-bundle.md

-# Crafting Games
+# Bundles cookbook

 > If you are looking for a way to run your favorite game in browser, but do not want to develop website,
 > then please create bundle for it using this guide, and send request to publis it on [dos.zone](doszone.md)
 >
 {style="note"}

-**Starting from js-dos v7**, the API expects a `js-dos bundle` that already contains all configuration needed to start the DOS program.
+**Starting from js-dos 7.xx**, the API expects a `js-dos bundle` that already contains all configuration needed to start the DOS program.
 `js-dos bundle` is just a **ZIP** archive that contains the game itself and a js-dos configuration file (same as dosbox.conf file).
 For example, [digger.jsdos](https://v8.js-dos.com/bundles/digger.jsdos) contains:
 ```